metasfresh/metasfresh-documentation/_webui_collection/EN/Change_password.md

 ## Steps
 1. Go to the user menu by clicking on ![](assets/UserMenu_Rabbit_WebUI.png) in the upper right corner of the window or by pressing `Alt` + `4` / `⌥ alt` + `4`.
 1. Click on "Settings".
 1. [Start the action](StartAction) "Change my password".
-A new window opens up.
+An overlay window opens up.
 1. Enter your **Old Password**.
  >**Note:** Press and hold ![](assets/ShowPassword_Icon.png) to see the password.